joeriks/ViewRendererTs/readme.md

 * The view : a function that returns html.
 * The controller : a controllerbindings-function that adds bindings to the DOM.
 Can be router events, pubsub publishs, clicks or whatever you like.

+## Contents
 The components are tied together with a ViewRenderer class.
 Which takes the components as parameters and has a render function which renders the view on a given jQuery element.

 The ViewRenderer is the only code that is my own here.
+And it is about 25 lines.
+Other than that I use jQuery and Dom-O in my sample to get a really nice DOM-experience.

-And it is about 25 lines of code.
-The ViewRenderer is not dependent on it, but the thing that got me inspired to write this, and what really makes this useful is the nice and minimalistic Dom-o Html helper by jed, which I use in the sample to create my markup (my views).
+The minimalistic Html-builder Dom-O by jed is the thing that got me inspired to write this, and what really makes this useful since it's so easy to write the views.

+## Structure
 To get structure in the application, the components can for example be spread across different files (asp net mvc style) or bound together in TypeScript modules.

+## The sample
-In the simple sample they are in two modules, "masterModule2 and "personModule".
+In the simple sample I've got two modules, "masterModule" and "personModule".

-In app.ts I render my two views, here's how the rendering of the master view looks like:

-masterModule.masterViewRenderer.$el = $("body");
-masterModule.masterViewRenderer.render()

 The masterModule looks like this: